-You may have seen or heard that the ATO has sponsored a new Cash Flow Coaching Kit that’s designed to help Accountants and Bookkeepers help their clients to better manage their cashflow.
+The Cash Flow Coaching Kit is a great initiative from the Australian Taxation Office.
+You may have seen or heard that the Australian Taxation Office (ATO) has sponsored a new Cash Flow Coaching Kit.
+It’s been designed to assist Accountants and Bookkeepers who want to help their clients to better manage their cashflow.
 And, along the way, pay their tax obligations sooner.

 We liked the concept – anything that helps advisors improve their clients’ businesses must be useful – but we, and many practitioners we spoke to, didn’t like the manual card system they provided.

-The Cash Flow Coaching Kit Canvas is a new Report Bundle Kit.
-Sign on to Calxa online (this feature isn’t available in our desktop application), go to Reports and Bundles.
-You’ll see we’ve moved the Create New Bundle to the top of the list – something requested by accountants with a long list of bundles.
-When you click on it, you’ll see the Cash Flow Coaching Kit amongst the pre-configured bundle kits.
+The Cash Flow Coaching Kit Canvas is set up in Calxa as a Report Bundle Kit.
+Go to Reports, Bundles and Create New Bundle.
+You’ll see the Cash Flow Coaching Kit amongst the pre-configured bundle kits.
 Simply select the organisation and budget to use and then create your bundle.
+At this point, changing the name from the default is a sensible idea but you can do that afterwards as well.

 What do you get?

-The idea is that when you, the advisor, discuss the highest priorities for change with your client (the Change Lever cards have some useful suggestions) you can decide on the highest priorities and an action plan.
+The idea is that when you, the advisor, discuss the highest priorities for change with your client you can decide on an action plan.
+The Change Lever cards have some useful suggestions that will guide you.

-It’s simple to disable reports in a bundle by just turning off the Change Lever cards and KPIs that you’re not using this time, re-run the bundle and save a copy for the client to take away.
+It’s simple to disable reports in a bundle by just turning off the Change Lever cards and KPIs that you’re not using this time.
+Then, simply re-run the bundle and save a copy for the client to take away.

 Where do the numbers come from?